patrickfrey/strusModule/doc/doxygen_include/strus.md

 The project strusModule provides a module loader a mechanism to load strus core or anaylzer objects from dynamically loadable modules.
 With strusModule functions and objects can be added to strus without modification of the original source code.
-You can create your own project for these extensions, build and deploy them separately.
+You can create your own project for these extensions and build and deploy them separately.

 Types of extensions
 -------------------